 Early Years children enjoy and learn best from daily, bite-sized music activities with lots of repetition.
 At Key Stage 1, lessons can include several, linked activities and more structured lesson plans are needed.
 The sample lesson plans with assessment criteria for KS1 (downloadable at the start of the Ourselves and Our Friends unit) show how easy it is for you to make your own plans using Music Playtime - the activities are clearly categorised, and relevant Elements of Music are given.
 Here's an example of a weekly lesson plan:

-A weekly lesson length of 30 minutes is thought to be sufficient for Key Stage 1 children (although I find that children want to carry on for longer).
+A weekly music lesson length of 60 minutes, possibly divided into shorter sessions, is thought (according to the UK Model Music Curriculum) to be sufficient for Key Stage 1 children (I actually find that children want to carry on for longer).
 Sometimes, you'll cover more, or less, than intended - or you'll go with inspirational flow into a completely unplanned activity.
 I believe that, after the initial lesson in a series, being responsive as well as proactive within the broad outline is the best way to teach.

 How to get started with your plans